Olivine-Labs/lua-style-guide/README.md

 # Lua Style Guide

-This stye guide contains a list of guidelines that we try to follow for our projects.
+This style guide contains a list of guidelines that we try to follow for our projects.
 It does not attempt to make arguments for the styles; its goal is to provide consistency across projects.